kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 kafka-prod-kafka-0.kafka-prod-svc.production.svc.cluster.local:9092,kafka-prod-kafka-1.kafka-prod-svc.production.svc.cluster.local:9092,kafka-prod-kafka-2.kafka-prod-svc.production.svc.cluster.local:9092
 ```

+**Otherwise:**

-**Otherwise, please refer to its documentation regarding how
+Please refer to its documentation about how to retrieve a list of bootstrap servers.
-to retrieve a valid list of bootstrap servers reachable from `this` instance.**
+These need to be reachable from `this` instance.

 ```bash
 other_bootstrap_servers=other-server-1.example.com,other-server-2.example.com